rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 Computing the bpv-set of weak Condorcet winners ...............................................

 The relation attribute of a given outranking digraph :math:`G(X,R)` is an evident example of a bpv-set.
-And, as shown in :numref:`CondorcetWinners1` below, the epistemic fusion ring operators may for instance be used for computing the bpv-set of *Condorcet winners* and *Condorcet losers* of such a digraph *G*.
+And, as shown in :numref:`CondorcetWinners1` below, the epistemic fusion ring operators may for instance be used for computing the bpv-set of *weak Condorcet winners* of such a digraph *G*.
 The :py:class:`~digraphs.Digraph` class provides therefore the :py:meth:`~digraphs.Digraph.computeBpvCondorcetWinners` method (see Line 5).

 .. code-block:: pycon
    :caption: Computing the bpv-set of the weak Condorcet winner(s)